 Web Style Guide

-The following style guidelines relate to content developed for Denison.edu.
-These guidelines do not necessarily reflect styles for print publications.
+The following style guidelines relate to content developed specifically for Denison.edu.
+These guidelines do not necessarily reflect styles that should be used for print publications.

 Use periods, as in B.A., M.A., M.B.A., M.F.A., Ph.D.

 A Ph.D. is a doctorate.
 An M.A. is a master’s degree.
 A B.A. or B.S. is a bachelor’s degree.

 Bachelor of Arts is capitalized, while bachelor's degree is not.

 Do not precede a name with a courtesy title.